 The project would build and operate approximately 1,000 miles of new high-voltage transmission lines between the Windstar Substation near Glenrock, Wyoming and the Hemingway Substation near Melba, Idaho.
 The project would include approximately 150 miles of 230 kilovolt (kV) lines in Wyoming and approximately 850 miles of 500 kV lines in Wyoming and Idaho.

-The Bureau of Land Management (BLM) is the lead federal agency conducting the environmental review and analysis as part of the National Environmental Policy Act (NEPA) process.
+The Bureau of Land Management (BLM) was the lead federal agency that conducted the environmental review and analysis as part of the National Environmental Policy Act (NEPA) process.